Task-Synchronized Recurrent Neural Networks: Methods

 This method, compared to feeding $\Delta t_n$ as part of input $\x_n$ in GRU \eqref{eq:gru}, has no additional trained parameters in ${\W{}}^\cdot$ and no need to learn the role of $\Delta t_n$, freeing the gating mechanism to learn other data-related things.

 We use readouts $\y_t$ from all types of GRU similar to ESN \eqref{eq:esn_out}

 Despite similarities, ESN and GRU networks are trained very differently.
 In ESNs only $\W{y}$ \eqref{eq:esn_out} is learned in a one-shot linear regression manner, and the rest of weights remain generated randomly based on a couple of meta-parameters \cite{Lukosevicius12a}.
 GRU networks, conversely, are fully end-to-end trained using error back-propagation and gradient descent \cite{ChoEtal14}.
 This makes GRUs more expressive at a cost of training time.

 Note, that the model we define in Section \ref{esn} is in fact a classical RNN with leaky-integrator units, that could also be fully trained using gradient methods.

-\subsection{Nonlinear time scaling}
+\subsection{Nonlinear Time Scaling}

 Having big $\Delta t_n$ values is a problem for our model, as $\alpha\Delta t_n$ in \eqref{eq:taesn} and $\Delta t_n\z_n$ in \eqref{eq:tagru} should be $\leq 1$.
 We scale $\Delta t_n$ to $[0,1]$ dividing them by the maximum, but with large outliers this might result in many minuscule values.
-For these practical reasons we also investigate a replacement of $\Delta t_n$ with its nonlinear function $f(\Delta t_n)$ in \eqref{eq:taesn}, \eqref{eq:tagru}, and also where $\Delta t_n$ comes as additional input in other models.